KevinBatdorf/code-block-pro/readme.txt

 = 1.13.0 - 2023-02-05 =
 - Feature: Add scrollable max height area with no button (Max Height panel)
-- Feature: Add expanding code area with max height based online number
+- Feature: Add expanding code area with max height based on line number
 - Feature: Added ANSI rendering support - some themes do not look perfect yet
 - Fix: Disabled font ligatures in the editor as it broke cursor positioning on wraps